Updated 1/30/2023

 - You’ll be able to sign up for individual coaching sessions with Alumni December 12-16 or January 2-10.

 - Submit an optional draft for review.
 These guidelines might be helpful.
 Drop draft materials in this folder by midnight February 1.
-They will be immediately shared with a review committee.

 - Complete reflection process in September.